Pre-sound games language learning

 - Tell him to cover his eyes or turn around so that you can hide the items.
-(Hide them in relatively easy to find places, so the fun game doesn’t turn to frustration.
-If he still has trouble locating the items, give him hint as to the location.)
+(Hide them in relatively easy-to-find places, so the fun game doesn’t turn to frustration.
+If he still has trouble locating the items, give him a hint as to the location.)

 - When all the items have been found, sit with your child and talk about the initial letter sound of each item.

 It will be helpful to have the corresponding Sandpaper Letter, Movable Alphabet letter, or even just the letter written on a slip of paper.
 This is to help him make the connection between the letter sound and the letter symbol.

 Young kids love animals!
 So, naturally any sound game involving animals is going to be a hit.
 Here’s how to play:

 - Tell your child that you’re going to play a game called “Think of an Animal”.